27 September 2024

 Corporations, and any community chest, fund, or foundation, organized and operated exclusively for religious, charitable, scientific, testing for public safety, literary, or educational purposes, or to foster national or international amateur sports competition (but only if no part of its activities involve the provision of athletic facilities or equipment), or for the prevention of cruelty to children or animals, no part of the net earnings of which inures to the benefit of any private shareholder or individual, no substantial part of the activities of which is carrying on propaganda, or otherwise attempting, to influence legislation (except as otherwise provided in subsection (h)), and which does not participate in, or intervene in (including the publishing or distributing of statements), any political campaign on behalf of (or in opposition to) any candidate for public office.
 26 USC §501(c)(3)

-• All your incoming money shouldn’t be controlled by, or benefit, one individual—like the head pastor.
+1. None of your org’s incoming money should be controlled by, or benefit, one individual.
+Like the head pastor.
 Your church shouldn’t be merely a promotional tool to help your pastor get speaking engagements and sell books and videos.
-Nor should it spend all its money enriching your pastors, but do little to no ministry.
+Nor should it spend all its money enriching your pastors, yet do little to no ministry.

-The Johnson amendment is named after Lyndon Johnson—who was still a senator when he got it passed in 1954.
+The Johnson amendment is the “which does not participate in, or intervene in… any political campaign,” etc. It’s named after Lyndon Johnson, who was still a senator when he got it passed in 1954.
 It applies to every 501(c)(3) nonprofit; not just churches.
-It wasn’t controversial when it was first passed, because back in the ’50s most pastors recognized politics is a dirty business, and didn’t want to soil themselves in it.
+It wasn’t controversial when it was first passed, because back in the ’50s most pastors recognized politics is a dirty business, and didn’t wanna soil themselves in it.

 What about Christ’s limits on our freedom of speech?

-As citizens of the United States, pastors, and every Christian, have every right to endorse candidates and causes.
+As citizens of the United States, Christians have every right to endorse candidates and causes.
 Freedom of speech is one of the very few things our secular society considers holy.
 People may hate what you have to say, and pitch a fit when you say it.
-Bosses might fire you, Twitter may ban you, and business partners could shun you.
+Bosses might fire you, social media websites may ban you, and business partners could shun you.
 (And maybe they should.)
-But you’re free to say it without any government crackdown, which is the important thing.
+But you’re free to say what you please without any government crackdown, which is the important thing.

 But in our churches, the purpose of every Christian pulpit is to proclaim Jesus and his kingdom.